act65/open-problems/problems/disentangled-features.md

 However, our current best approach, DL, can only learn correlations.
 So we are left with finding the patterns

-Possible to learn more than correlations without interferance?
+Possible to learn more than correlations without interference?
 Possibly, if we have ???
 (Bernhards thingy -- ternary relations).

+Want this to be somewhat modeled after grammaticalization.